 Online Public Resources

-Over the last 10 years, we have created several Atlases of the mouse and human brains.
-Each Atlas integrates data from thousands of experiments, yielding unprecedented 3D reference spaces for genetic and anatomic information about the human and mouse brains.
-Building off our earliest mouse and human brain atlases, we moved on to create further Atlases that allow users to explore the developing mouse and human brains as well as the intricate neural connections in the mouse brain.
+Each Allen Brain Atlas resource integrates data from thousands of experiments, yielding unprecedented 3D reference spaces for genetic and anatomic information about the human and mouse brains.
+Building off our earliest mouse and human brain atlases, we moved on to create further atlases that allow users to explore the developing mouse and human brains as well as the intricate neural connections in the mouse brain.
+Our most recent tool, the Allen Cell Types Database, gives users a robust way to investigate the brain’s cell types in multiple data modalities, as well as a comprehensive software package to analyze the data.

 Our entire suite of online public resources—each a groundbreaking creation—is available through the Allen Brain Atlas data portal.
 The specific resources include: